CircleCI-Archived/stefon/README.md

 ## Contributing

-It is easy to add new preprocessors to dieter.
-Each preprocessor (CoffeeScript, HamlCoffee, etc) uses the default library for that language, hooked up to dieter using the Rhino JavaScript library.
-See dieter-core/src/dieter/assets/ for easy-to-follow examples.
+It is easy to add new preprocessors to stefon.
+Each preprocessor (CoffeeScript, HamlCoffee, etc) uses the default library for that language, hooked up to stefon using the Rhino JavaScript library.
+See stefon-core/src/stefon/assets/ for easy-to-follow examples.

 ## Dancing